coffee2code/text-hover/readme.txt

 If you know the name of the filter provided by a plugin, you can add it to the "More filters" setting to have its value processed for text hover.

+= Why can't I find or access the plugin's settings page even though the plugin is activated? =

+The plugin's settings page is found at "Settings" -> "Text Hover" in the admin sidebar menu.

+In order to see that link in the menu and to access the plugin's settings page to configure the plugin, you must be logged in as an administrator.
+More specifically, you must be a user with the 'manage_options' and 'unfiltered_html' capabilities, which by default are capabilities of the 'administrator' role.
+If you have a custom role, or your administrator role has been customized, such that both capabilities are not assigned to you, then you cannot configure the plugin.

 = Does this plugin include unit tests? =

 Yes.